 The Great Cultural Heritage of India

-The hep, the pep and the pop are like manna dew from heaven for the voracious modern Indian youth.
-Chauvinistic tendencies and obscurantism is narrowing the nationalistic view and lending a tunnel view to the people.
+The hep, the pep, and the pop are like manna dew from heaven for the voracious modern Indian youth.
+Chauvinistic tendencies and obscurantism are narrowing the nationalistic view and lending a tunnel view to the people.
 More and more people are becoming parochial in their outlook and intolerant of others.
-The concept of modernism is eroding our values, cultures and traditions fast.
+The concept of modernism is eroding our values, cultures, and traditions fast.
 Our nation is facing the so-called cultural invasion and we too are contributing towards making our culture and traditional values a thing of the past.

 Materialism from the west has overpowered spiritualism of the east.
 Tradition too is losing its footage and becoming a shadow in the recess.
 It is being branded as obsolete and unproductive.
 Modern Indian has failed to realize that culture and tradition is the identity of a race on this globe.
-Culture is the gamout of ideas and norms of a society acquired over ages.
+Culture is the collection of ideas and norms of a society acquired overages.
 Even our ancient scriptures have emphasized the importance of culture.
-Infact, we Indians are known for our multicolored and vivid culture which breathes in the rock-cut temples, in the pulsating festivals, in the warm hospitality of hearts and in our religions.
-The cultural invasion will not only make us forget our identity, but will make us ROBOTS in this age of machines.
+In fact, we Indians are known for our multicolored and vivid culture which breaths in the rock-cut temples, in the pulsating festivals, in the warm hospitality of hearts and in our religions.
+The cultural invasion will not only make us forget our identity but will make us ROBOTS in this age of machines.

 It has certainly not made us any happier or peaceful.
 All of us are complaining of degenerating values and corruption, but no one is prepared to break the shackles and make a fresh beginning.